-A computer program called ESALCalc is included in the January 2005 standard data release.
+A computer program called ESALCalc is included in the January 2005 SDR.
 This software will compute annual ESAL estimates from traffic monitoring data and pavement structure data.
 A manual is included with the software.

 Restructuring of Data Modules and CD Contents: